What Does Powdery Mildew Mean?

 monitored and treated, powdery mildew can lead to low yields or even crop

 Another popular treatment is a careful weekly washing.
-This works best on plants with glossy or waxed leaves such as a spider plant, but not on textured
+This works best on plants with glossy or waxed leaves, but not on textured

 Because powdery mildew is so widespread and can